Maternity and Parental Leave and Paid Time Off for Pregnancy in California

 The only eligibility requirements for receiving pregnancy leave are that you have a pregnancy-related disability and your employer has five or more employees.
 You qualify even if you work part-time or were hired only recently.

-The pregnancy leave law requires that your position be held for up to four months while you are off work.
-This time off is in addition to the 12 weeks of parenting leave available under the CFRA and any extra reasonable accommodation leave, which means you could be eligible for at least seven months off, depending on how long you are physically unable to work.
+The pregnancy disability leave law requires that your position be held for up to four months while you're off work.
+(2 CCR § 11043.)
+This time off is in addition to the 12 weeks of parenting leave available under the CFRA and any extra "reasonable accommodation leave" you might take.

 What Is Reasonable Accommodation Leave?

-If you've completed your four months of pregnancy disability leave, you're still entitled to reasonable accommodations for your pregnancy disability, which may mean you need additional time off.
+Both federal and state anti-discrimination laws require California employers to make reasonable accommodations for employees who need them because of pregnancy.
+Even if you've completed your four months of pregnancy disability leave (PDL), you're still entitled to reasonable accommodations for your pregnancy disability—which might include taking additional time off.

 A reasonable accommodation is a change in your work environment or the way you do your job to make it more suitable for your pregnancy disability.
-Employers are required to provide reasonable accommodations to pregnant employees as long as the accommodations don't cause undue hardship to the employer.
+California law requires employers to provide reasonable accommodations to pregnant employees as long as the accommodations don't cause "undue hardship" for the business.
+(Cal.
+Gov. Code § 12940) and 2 CCR § 11040.)

 • providing additional breaks during the workday